bjyoung/Horizon-Guide/C# Coding Style Guide.md

 ## Organization

-- Use modifiers in the following order: public protected internal private new abstract virtual override sealed static readonly extern unsafe volatile async
+- Use modifiers in the following order: public protected internal private new abstract virtual override static const readonly  async

 - Namespace 'using' declarations go at the top before namespaces